-This simple Ancho Fish with Slaw and Avocado is perfectly spicy, has a delicious cool red cabbage slaw, and creamy avocado for a low carb alternative to fish tacos.
+These simple Ancho Fish Taco Bowls are perfectly spicy with a delicious lime cabbage slaw and creamy avocado for a low carb alternative to fish tacos.
 Jump to Recipe keyboard_arrow_down

 Looking for low carb fish tacos?
 You have come to the right place.
-This Ancho Fish with Slaw and Avocado is basically a fish taco with the tortilla.
-It's full of flavor and is one of our favorite low carb Mexican options along with this Slow Cooker Beef Machaca and Easy Healthy Carnitas.
+These Fish Taco Bowls with Coleslaw and Avocado are basically the best fish tacos without the tortilla.
+They are full of flavor and it's one of our favorite low carb Mexican options along with this Slow Cooker Beef Machaca and Easy Healthy Carnitas.

 Hi.
 My name is Kristen, and I'm a taco addict.
 There, I said it.
 Although, I think you probably already know it.
-But, from time to time, I find myself needing to modify the taco to suit my dietary needs, and that's just what I did for this Ancho Fish with Slaw and Avocado recipe.
+But, from time to time, I find myself needing to modify the taco to suit my dietary needs, and that's just what I did for this Ancho Fish Taco Bowl recipe.
 I need a low carb option and this was the perfect solution.

 I like to refer to this recipe as being just like a fish taco without the "taco" part.
 Many times when I am out to eat and looking for a lower-calorie option, I look for tacos.
 Then to cut back on calories, I'll skip the tortillas and simply eat all the yummy fillings.
 Today's recipe is my own homemade version of exactly that with deliciously spiced fish, slaw, and some creamy avocado.
 It's a perfect dish to cook on the grill or can just as easily be made in the broiler.